oceanicsdotio/oceanics.io/README.md

 ## Rust/WASM Development

-The frontend uses Rust compiled to web assembly (WASM). `Cargo.toml` describes the rust dependencies.

-To develop on Rust/WASM, you can get started with `rustup`, and `wasm-pack`:
+The frontend uses Rust compiled to web assembly (WASM).
+This section is for for those interested in diving right in.
+Start developing on Rust/WASM with `rustup`, and `wasm-pack`:

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh